On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Experiments

-As shown in Fig.~\ref{fig:se_fixed_expert}, \PROPS{} decreases sampling error faster than on-policy sampling and \ROS{}.
-In fact, \ROS{} shows little to no improvement over on-policy sampling in every task.
-This limitation of \ROS{} is unsurprising, as \citet{zhong2022robust} showed that \ROS{} struggled to reduce sampling error even in low-dimensional continuous-action tasks.
-Moreover, \PROPS{} decreases sampling error without clipping and regularization, emphasizing how adaptive off-policy sampling alone decreases sampling error.
-Due to space constraints, we include results for the remaining environments in Appendix~\ref{app:se_fixed}.
-We additionally include experiments using a fixed, randomly initialized target policy as well as ablation studies isolating the effects of \PROPS{}'s objective clipping and regularization in Appendix~\ref{app:se_fixed}.
-Results with a random target policy are qualitatively similar to those in Fig.~\ref{fig:se_fixed_expert}, and we observe that clipping and regularization both individually help reduce sampling error.
+In continuous MuJoCo tasks where Challenge 2 arises, PROPS decreases sampling error faster than on-policy sampling and ROS (Fig.~\ref{fig:se_fixed_random_all}).
+In fact, ROS shows no improvement over on-policy sampling in all MuJoCo tasks.
+This limitation of ROS is unsurprising, as \citet{zhong2022robust} showed that ROS struggled to reduce sampling error even in low-dimensional continuous-action tasks. {Since batch sizes in the range of 2048–8192 are standard for RL in these tasks, ROS alone will not be able to improve data efficiency during RL.} In Appendix~\ref{supp:se_fixed}, we include similar experiments with expert target policies as well as ablations on PROPS's objective clipping and regularization.
+Results with expert target policies are qualitatively similar to Fig.~\ref{fig:se_fixed_random_all}, and we observe that clipping and regularization both individually help reduce sampling error.